How To Create and Send Invoices in QuickBooks Online

 - Quantity: Enter the quantity of each product or service sold.
 Once the quantity is entered, the amount will be calculated automatically as quantity times rate.

-If you wish to preview or print the invoice before saving or sending it, click the Print or Preview button in the bottom menu bar of the invoice screen and then select the Print or Preview drop-down as shown below.
+Once you’re satisfied with your invoice and intend to send it at a later time, click on the Save button on the lower right side of the screen.
+If you wish to preview or print the invoice before saving or sending it, click the Print or Preview button on the bottom menu bar of the invoice screen and then select the Print or Preview drop-down as shown below.

 Print or preview an invoice in QuickBooks Online.